Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 ### How to Request an Attachment

+When using a Webchat Endpoint with Live Agent, human agents can request an attachment from a user.

+Other Endpoint channels do not support the attachment request functionality.
+Users can still upload a file using their built in app file upload features.

 To request an attachment in a conversation within Live Agent, do the following:

 1. Go to Live Agent.